Dashlane/we-are-hiring/README.md

 Company Benefits
 ------------------
+- Remote or hybrid work from France, Portugal and USA

+- Flexible hours

 - Meal Tickets

 - Travel Reimbursement

-- Flexible hours & opportunity for partial work from home
+- Life insurance and health insurance

 - High-end hardware with multiple screens; PC or Mac as per your choice